PWN-Term/pwn-term.github.io/blog/developers/devs.md

 * Packages

 ### Andrax
-* For some reused code: Lost in un-authored commit
+* For some reused code: Lost in un-authored commit's

 ### Martin Valba / @hilledkinged | Owner
 * PWN-Term